 Step 7: Compression set

 Once you click save, another dialogue box will appear showing PNG compression options of Non-compression, Fast compression, and Slow or smallest compression.
-Non-compression means no compression.
+Here, non-compression means no compression.

 The final file size is the largest; the Fast compression does the compression faster, and the final file size of the image is more prominent, while the slow compression is, of course, slower with a smaller final file size of the picture.

-On the other hand, if you are done editing and working on the image and wish to share such a file online, you can use small compression to save storage space and to get the image uploaded faster on the internet for usage on any front.
+On the other hand, if you are done editing and working on the image and wish to share the file online, you can use small compression to save storage space and to get the image uploaded faster on the internet for usage on any front.

 Once you are done with information filling, your design/file is ready for usage and sharing anywhere and anytime.